CombinationAB/Combination.StringPools/README.md

 All string pools in this library are letting the application control their lifecycle by implementing `IDisposable`.
 When trying to use a string from a disposed pool, an `ObjectDisposedException` will be thrown.

+Note that a deduplicated string pool can be used as an efficient hash set.
+By using `TryGet`, it deterministically answers if the string is in the pool or not.

 ### Avoid GC pressure

 This library uses compact unmanaged memory pages for the string pool.
 This will alleviate some of the problems with mixing long-lived and short-lived objects in the GC.
 Additionally, the overhead of a string is just 2 bytes over the UTF-8 string length.
 The .NET string is at least 32 bytes, plus alignment overhead.
 It makes a difference when dealing with millions of strings.